-- The MDC facilities manager stated that the two sets of cell lights were rewired in late September or early October 2001, which allowed the main lights in the ADMAX SHU cells to be turned off independently from the nightlights; - The MDC Associate Warden for Operations estimated that the lights were rewired between January and February 2002; - The MDC electrician who performed the work said he rewired the circuits for the lights sometime in October or November 2001.
+- The MDC facilities manager stated that the two sets of cell lights were rewired in late September or early October 2001, which allowed the main lights in the ADMAX SHU cells to be turned off independently from the nightlights; - The MDC Associate Warden for Operations estimated that the lights were rewired between January and February 2002;128 - The MDC electrician who performed the work said he rewired the circuits for the lights sometime in October or November 2001.
 While uncertain of the exact date, he told the OIG that he was positive the date was in this 2-month range; and - The BOP's Northeast Region detailed an employee to the MDC to assist with rewiring the lights in the ADMAX SHU cells and installing the security cameras.
-A Facilities Management Specialist from the Northeast Region Office told the OIG that he was detailed to the MDC from November 5-9, 2001, and assisted the MDC electrician in re-routing the lighting circuits in the ADMAX SHU cells so the two cell lights could be operated independently.
+A Facilities Management Specialist from the Northeast Region Office told the OIG that he was detailed to the MDC from November

-&lt;sup>128 A written work order was not used to authorize rewiring the switch that controls the lights in the ADMAX SHU cells.
+128 A written work order was not used to authorize rewiring the switch that controls the lights in the ADMAX SHU cells.
 According to MDC management, the work order was conveyed verbally by the Associate Warden of Operations.